dcnieho/glassesValidator/README.md

 A data quality tool for eye tracking glasses.
 Available from https://github.com/dcnieho/glassesValidator

 # How to acquire
 GlassesValidator is available from `https://github.com/dcnieho/glassesValidator`, and supports Windows, MacOS and Linux.
+Right now only Python 3.10 is supported.
+Support for Python 3.11 is forthcoming once some blocking bugs have been resolved by me and upstream.

 For Windows users who wish to use the glassesValidator GUI, the easiest way to acquire glassesValidator is to [download a standalone executable](https://github.com/dcnieho/glassesValidator/releases/latest).
 The standalone executable is not